THE WHOLE TRUTH

 Limitations of Ambulation.
 While some kids with cerebral palsy do walk with fair efficiency, others cannot walk without assistive devices or at all.
 Children with severe cerebral palsy are bound to wheelchairs throughout much of the day, unable to have any ability to step on the ground because of contractures of the feet, knees and hips.
 This seems to be a problem that can be overcome with physical therapy if this therapy is begun at an early age.

 Fortunately, this is the age of physical and occupational therapy where many of the child's limitations can be managed or overcome to make the child's life easier.
 Large motor skills can be improved through physical therapy and assistive devices, such as walkers and canes that make ambulation safer and faster.
-If ambulation is not possible, various kinds of wheelchairs and other types of chairs can be designed to reduce contractures and maximize use of the extremities.
+If ambulation is not possible, various kinds of wheelchairs and other types of chairs can be designed to reduce contractures and maximise use of the extremities.
 The same is true with truncal posture and small motor skills.
-Occupational and physical therapy can be used to maximize function through the use of practice and through the use of assistive devices so the child can eat independently or use a writing implement.
+Occupational and physical therapy can be used to maximise function through the use of practice and through the use of assistive devices so the child can eat independently or use a writing implement.

 Individual and family therapy can be employed when the child is experiencing emotional difficulties as a result of having cerebral palsy.
 The entire family may need to be involved so everyone can support the affected child and can learn ways to involve the afflicted child in family events and gatherings.
-Children with normal mentation are at a special risk of depression because of their condition and they would benefit from individual psychotherapy.
+Children with normal mentation are at a special risk of depression because of their condition and they may benefit from individual psychotherapy.

 HELPLINE: ☎ 1800 633 634